मधुर्य-कादम्बिनी

 Verse 6

-In proposing the unqualified mercy of the devotee as the cause of devotion, one may also see fault in the devotee's partiality in distributing mercy.
+In proposing the causeless mercy of the devotee as the cause of devotion, one may also see fault in the devotee's partiality in distributing mercy.

 Here we see how the Lord becomes subservient to His devotee, bestowing his mercy in accordance with the devotee's mercy.